 Hurtigruten FleetHurtigruten's fleet includes 13 ships, broken down into five different classes or categories.
 The passenger totals are full capacity.

-The newest ships plying the Norwegian coast are the three "Millennium Class:" MS Midnatsol, MS Finnmarken and MS Trollfjord.
-These ships, the largest in the fleet, were built between 2002 and 2003, measure 15,000 tons, and carry over 650 passengers.
-They boast Internet cafes, 24-hour cafeterias, suites (including some with balconies), Jacuzzis, swimming pools, libraries, shops, conference rooms, playrooms, laundry facilities and advanced propulsion systems.
+The newest ships plying the Norwegian coast are the three "Millennium Class" ship: MS Midnatsol, MS Finnmarken and MS Trollfjord.
+These ships, the largest in the fleet, were built between 2002 and 2003, measure approximately 16,000 tons and carry between 820 and 1,000 passengers.
+They boast Internet cafes and free Wi-Fi, 24-hour cafeterias, suites (including some with balconies), Jacuzzis, swimming pools, libraries, shops, conference rooms, playrooms, laundry facilities and advanced propulsion systems.

 One "Mid-Generation Ship," MS Vesteralen, dates from the early 1980's.
-The ship carries a handful over 300 passengers and measures about 6,250 tons.
+The ship carries a little more than 300 passengers and measures about 6,250 tons.
 It was refurbished in 1995.
 Facilities include a glass-enclosed panorama lounge, Internet cafe and free Wi-Fi, conference room, laundry facilities, playroom and shop.

-In 2007, the line introduced a deluxe, new "Expedition Ship," the 12,700-ton, 318-passenger MS Fram, built for exploring Greenland and sailing lengthy pole-to-pole voyagers.
-Fram is for soft adventure fans and carry small landing craft that enable passengers to visit remote locations.
+In 2007, the line introduced a deluxe, new "Expedition Ship," 11,647-ton, 318-passenger MS Fram, built for exploring Greenland and for lengthy pole-to-pole voyages.
+Fram is for soft adventure fans and carries small landing crafts that enable passengers to visit remote locations.
 Facilities include suites (some with balconies), saunas, Jacuzzis, a fitness room, shops, lecture facilities, an Internet cafe and medical facilities.